initialapps/OC_Alerts/README.md

 Note: This project is just getting started, so it's a bit of a mess right now.
 Nothing works yet.
 Checkout the issues and project board to see where this is at.

 Feel free to follow, clone, contribute!
+There are a lot of cool things that could be done (e.g. marker color codes, map animations, pull date ranges of data, and many more).
 Follow along on twitter @initialapps.

 ## Getting Started